Airport scanners can detect weed, though not in the way you might think so.

 If an airport scanner detects weed, a TSA agent will confiscate the weed and report the passenger to local authorities.

 Keep in mind that the process and authorities’ involvement will depend on local state laws and airport ordinances.

-Do TSA Agents Even Care About Weed?
+TSA Agents Don’t Really Care About Weed

 It may surprise you to learn that the TSA does not check for drugs. so TSA agents aren’t really concerned with finding your weed.

 They are much more interested in dangerous items like explosives and guns.

 But a TSA agent has the responsibility of confiscating and reporting any forbidden item to the relevant authorities if discovered, including weed.